-Health Care Proxy and Living Wills
+Health Care Proxy And Living Wills

-First created because at least a third of US deaths occur in a healthcare facility, it has shown that the advance of medicine has allowed us to unnecessarily prolong life, creating an expensive, emotionally trying experience for the loved ones and a painful experience for the incapacitated.
+First created because at least a third of U.S. deaths occur in a health care facility, it has shown that the advance of medicine has allowed us to unnecessarily prolong life, creating an expensive, emotionally trying experience for the loved ones and a painful experience for the incapacitated.
 However, without the permission from the incapacitated (permission that would be impossible to receive) to stop life support, these situations would happen repeatedly, extending life unnaturally long.

 This is a difficult subject for many, and it should not be handled alone.
-See how you can entrust the decision to a loved one or learn more about detailing your wishes at Sutton Sachs Meyer, and get the understanding care you need.
+See how you can entrust the decision to a loved one or learn more about detailing your wishes at Sutton Sachs Meyer PLLC, and get the understanding care you need.
 Finding legal advice at times like these is very important and we want you to know that we are here to help.
 Contact our law firm today for your free consultation and find out your options now.